-Inspired by an Indian dish Anda Bhurji, this nutritious breakfast of curried scramble eggs with red onion and garlic is super quick and easy to make.
+Inspired by an Indian dish Anda Bhurji, this nutritious breakfast of curried scrambled eggs with red onion and garlic is super quick and easy to make.

 If you’re like me and enjoy having eggs are your breakfast staple, you would know that it’s essential to keep those egg dishes varied and creative.